 Expenditures reported on the Schedule are presented on the accrual basis of accounting, which is described in Note 1 to the City's financial statements.
 Such expenditures are recognized following the cost principles contained in OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Negative amounts shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
 Pass-through entity identifying numbers are presented where available.